TheKontinua/sequence/README.rst

 obvious choice.

-Julia, which is a more elegant and efficient language, would also be a natural choice, but at this time Python is a more desireable skill in industry.
+Julia, which is a more elegant and efficient language, would also be a good choice, but at this time Python is a more desireable skill in industry.
 We will use Python.

 The student will use only open source software during this